 India has recently witnessed intense debates on the government's decision to ensure 27 per cent reservation for OBCs and 10 per cent reservation for economically weaker sections among the upper castes.
-Collect the different arguments for and against these decisions in newspapers, magazines and television programmes.
+Collect the different arguments for and against this proposal that have been put forward in newspapers, magazines and television programmes.